FeDaL: Federated Dataset Learning for General Time Series Foundation Models: Methodology

 \subsection{Domain Bias Elimination}

-\paragraph{Motivation} When client models overfit to domain-specific artifacts, their latent representations tend to entangle general temporal features with spurious local biases, undermining the quality of representation learning and hindering downstream generalization.
-To mitigate this, we introduce Domain Bias Elimination (DBE) (refer to ~\textbf{Right, \cref{fig:local_model_arch}}).
-DBE decomposes the latent representation of masked input patches into context-agnostic components (trend and seasonal), from which a trainable local bias vector is estimated.
-This vector is injected back during reconstruction to isolate and suppress domain-specific biases.
-Additionally, we regularize its alignment to a global bias reference, guiding the model toward disentangling spurious local patterns from generalizable temporal structure.
+DBE (as shown in \textbf{\cref{fig:local_model_arch}}) addresses dataset-induced biases by decomposing latent representations of masked input patches into trend and seasonal components, from which a trainable bias vector is derived.
+This bias vector is injected back during reconstruction to suppress dataset-specific artifacts (see Right, \textbf{\cref{fig:local_model_arch}}), while a regularization term aligns it with a global bias reference, encouraging the model to disentangle non-transferable local patterns from generalizable temporal structures.

-Given a masked input sequence $\mX_i^{\text{masked}}$ on client $i$, its latent representation is obtained using the local backbone $f_{\theta^{b}_i}(\cdot)$.
-We introduce a plug-and-play module, the DBE block, which incorporates time series decomposition~\cite{wu2021autoformer} and averaging to explicitly estimate local bias.
-Specifically, we first decompose the masked input representations into trend and seasonal components, as follow:
+Following~\citep{nie2022time}, we adopt an unsupervised patch reconstruction for local updating.
+For clarity, the client index $i$ is omitted in the following derivations.
+Given a masked sequence $\tilde{\mX}$ obtained by patch-wise masking from original sequence $\mX$, its latent representation is obtained via the local backbone $f_{\theta^b}(\cdot)$.
+We introduce a plug-and-play DBE block to explicitly approximate dataset-induced biases.
+Instead of directly averaging latent features, we apply decomposition~\citep{wu2021autoformer} to split them into trend and seasonal components to capture context-independent patterns as:

-where $\tau$ denotes the decomposition granularity.
-The components $\mathbf{h}_i^{\text{trend}}, \mathbf{h}_i^{\text{season}}$ capture generalizable, context-independent temporal patterns.
-By averaging these components, we extract persistent directional deviations in the latent space~\cite{zhang2023eliminating}, which serve as compact and effective approximations of client-specific biases arising from the accumulation of complex time series dataset heterogeneity.
-We estimate the local bias vector by summing the two components: $\hat{\mathbf{b}}_i^p = \mathbf{b}^{\text{trend}}_i + \mathbf{b}^{\text{season}}_i$.
-Both $\mathbf{b}_i^{\text{trend}}$ and $\mathbf{b}_i^{\text{season}}$ are kept trainable to adaptively capture evolving client-specific characteristics.
-During training, the model reconstructs the original input by injecting the bias vector into the latent space:

-Here, $\theta_i = [\theta^b, \theta^h, \hat{\mathbf{b}}_i^{p}]$ includes all local learnable parameters, and $\mX_i^{\text{orig}}$ is the original input sequence.
-To promote alignment across clients and reduce divergence caused by heterogeneous biases, we introduce an explicit regularization term based on bias approximation to rewrite \textbf{Eq.~\ref{eq:ori_object}} as:

-This encourages disentanglement of biased and unbiased components in the local representation, guiding the projection head to emphasize generalizable features.
-The global bias vector $\mathbf{b}^g$ is computed once during initialization (refer to Line 3 in \textbf{Algorithm~\ref{alg:implementation}}), and alignment is enforced via a mean squared error (MSE) penalty between the local and global biases.
-The regularization strength is controlled by a tunable coefficient $\lambda$, optimized jointly via SGD.
-Since the bias term in \textbf{Eq.~\ref{eq:local_objective}} depends on aggregated statistics across the full local dataset—while SGD operates on mini-batches—we approximate the global signal using an exponential moving average~\cite{zhang2015deep} across batches: